AdityaDeshmane/iOSPullToRefreshControl/README.md

 ##About

 ><p>This is simple custom pull to refresh control similar to facebook app's pull to refresh control.
-><p>Basic idea behind this is, both UITableView and UICollectionView extends UIScrollView so just used scrollview's delegate methods to pass scrollview drag events to custom pull to refresh view.
+><p>Basic idea behind this is, both UITableView and UICollectionView extends UIScrollView.
+So just used scrollview's delegate methods to pass scrollview drag events to custom pull to refresh view.

 ## Where you can use it ?